All Episodes

 And yet she has yet to do a program saying it didn't happen.

-Let's go on now to another uh guest that she had yesterday.
+Let's go on now to another guest that she had yesterday.

 This is Frank Rich of the New York Times.

-She brings this guy, he's it brings Rich out to somehow connect the lies of James Fry and his book uh to uh to George W. Bush.
+He brings Rich out to somehow connect the lies of James Fry in his book to George W. Bush.

-We live in this world now, which this is just sort of the tip of the iceberg, uh, this memoir, where anyone can sort of put out something that sort of looks true, smells a little bit like truth, but in fact is in some way fictionalized.
+Live in this world now, which this is just sort of the tip of the iceberg, this memoir, where anyone can sort of put out something that sort of looks true, smells a little bit like truth, but in fact is in some way fictionalized.

-And you look at anything from Enron fooling people and cre and creating this aura of a great business, making huge profits, but it was an empty shell, or people in the government uh telling us that mushroom clouds are gonna come our way if we don't evade a rock for months when it was on faulty and possibly suspect intelligence.
+And you look at anything from Enron fooling people and creating this aura of a great business making huge profits, but it was an empty shell, or people in the government telling us that mushroom clouds are going to come our way if we don't evade Iraq for months when it was on faulty and possibly suspect intelligence.

-Oh, say, so Bush's lying has uh has created people like uh like James Fry.
+Oh, say, so Bush's lying has created people like James Fry.

-We don't hear a word about uh uh what's his face, uh Jason Blair from uh Mr. Rich.
+We don't hear a word about what's his face, Jason Blair from Mr. Rich.

-We don't hear about Isakov, who just lied through his teeth about about Korans being flushed down a toilet at Club Gitmo.
+We don't hear about Isakoff, who just lied through his teeth about Koran's being flushed down a toilet at Club Guitemo.

 I did not have sexual relations with that woman.